begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

        EXECUTE 'COUNT fb1 WITH *A1 EQ "x"' info2 = @USERSTATS
        read2 = info2<USER_PROC_STATS_READ>
-       PRINT "The COUNT command took ":(read2-read1):" READ's from the database"
+       PRINT "The COUNT command took " : (read2-read1) : " READs from the database"

 So a program can set a user-definable string to whatever value it likes, up to 63 bytes, and other programs can use various methods (see "User